 Strong Isolation Technologies pose a potentially interesting, and pragmatic, alternative to the use of pure cryptography for protecting data when in use.
 Here, we use the phrase Strong Isolation Technology to denote a range of hardware- and high-assurance software-based isolates.
 These isolates provide strong confidentiality and integrity guarantees to software, even in the face of a privileged attacker (for example, an attacker able to wield the capabilities of the Operating System or Hypervisor).
 Strong Isolation Technologies are also typically accompanied by a remote attestation procedure which allows third parties to reliably challenge the authenticity of an isolate, and the integrity of software loaded within it, from a potentially remote machine.
 Remote attestation, along with the confidentiality and integrity guarantees of isolates, allows a third party to establish an execution environment, safe from prying eyes or interference, in a known good state, on somebody else’s machine.

-Veracruz is an Arm Research project exploring how novel, data-intensive distributed systems can be built using Strong Isolation Technologies and remote attestation.
+The Arm Veracruz explores how novel, data-intensive distributed systems can be built using Strong Isolation Technologies and remote attestation.